Lehnurr/spe-ed-solver/.docker/README.md

 You have 2 options:

-- Use the deafult version with 4 threads
+- Use the default version with 4 threads
   - build the image yourself
   - or use the latest release from DockerHub via `docker pull teamlehnurr/spe-ed-solver:latest`
   - or use latest release from GitHub